 I stand over the peonies, looking down at them with a smile on my face as I recall the conversation.
 “Tracy, look at this, I planted this peony here twenty years ago, and it has never bloomed.
 You should dig it up and take it home.
 Maybe you can get it to bloom.”
 I nodded obediently.
-I went to the garage and took out the shovel that stood in the corner covered with cobwebs.
+I went to the garage and took out the shovel that sat in the corner covered with cobwebs.
 I then returned to grandma who stood by the peony near the back door.
 I smiled to myself as I followed her direction while digging up the plant.
 We placed it in a mall garbage bag, and I took it to my car.
 We returned to the house where we enjoyed our afternoon tea and raisin toast.
 Some days it was toast, other days it was shortbread cookies.
 When the visit was over, I hugged her and took her peony home where I planted it in my backyard.
 I knew that would be a temporary home.
 I would find the perfect place once I researched the peony habitat.

 As it turned out I had to move the peony three times and divide it multiple times before I was able to get one of the peonies to bloom.
 It only bloomed once in the years that followed.
 I was disappointed that I couldn’t get it to bloom again.